Roda JC Kerkrade: Relegations, Eerste Divisie and turmoil (2014–2019)

-In May 2019, Mexican investor Mauricio García de la Vega became involved in the club, acquiring 25% of the shares.
-However, the club faced consequences for not disclosing this to the licensing commission beforehand, receiving a three-point deduction from the Royal Dutch Football Association (KNVB) in December 2019.
-García de la Vega's presence led to significant tensions within the organisation, as it later emerged that he had threatened several staff members.

-The situation reached a climax on 27 September 2019, when angry fans chased him out of the stadium.
-Following this, on 5 October 2019, Roda JC announced that García de la Vega had withdrawn his investment and departed from the club.
-Instead, a consortium of local investors assumed control of 80% of the club shares (with Korotaev retaining 20%) and pledged to cover the club's €900,000 debt.
-The KNVB approved the plan in January 2020, effectively rendering the club debt-free.
+In May 2019, Mexican investor Mauricio García de la Vega acquired 25% of the club's shares, though Roda faced a three-point deduction from the Royal Dutch Football Association (KNVB) in December 2019 for failing to disclose the transaction to the licensing commission beforehand.
+His involvement proved divisive; it later emerged that he had threatened several staff members, and on 27 September 2019 supporters chased him from the stadium.
+The club announced on 5 October 2019 that García de la Vega had withdrawn his investment.
+A consortium of local investors subsequently assumed control of 80% of the shares, with Korotaev retaining the remaining 20%, and pledged to cover the club's €900,000 debt.
+The KNVB approved the arrangement in January 2020, leaving the club debt-free.

 Stabilisation (2020–present)

 In September 2020, the Royal Dutch Football Association (KNVB) greenlit the acquisition of Roda JC, transferring ownership to the Roda JC Foundation.
 Spearheaded by a local consortium comprising entrepreneurs Stijn Koster, Bert Peels, Roger Hodenius, and investment firm Mercurius, the proposal emerged in May 2020 with the goal of propelling the club to the summit of the Eerste Divisie.
 Operating under the moniker Phoenix Group, they committed to injecting €1.5 million annually over the next three seasons, bracing for potential budget shortfalls.
 Simultaneously, they petitioned the Kerkrade municipality to slash Parkstad Limburg Stadion's rent to €250,000.
 The KNVB's nod signaled the official departure of principal shareholder Frits Schrouff, who had been at the helm since 2015.

 Following successful on-field performances, securing playoff spots in 2021 and 2022, Roda JC faced a downturn in the 2022–23 season, finishing in 15th place.
 In response, the club appointed former Roda JC player Bas Sibum, then assistant coach at FC Emmen, as their new head coach for the 2023–24 season.
 Under his leadership, the team experienced a significant turnaround in results, propelling them into contention for promotion.
 On 3 May 2024, Roda JC fans prematurely celebrated their team's promotion to the Eredivisie after a 2–0 victory over Cambuur, believing they had secured a top-two finish.
 However, a 95th-minute equalizer by their direct rivals, Groningen, against Telstar denied Roda's promotion, extending the race to the final matchday.
 The stadium announcer had mistakenly announced their promotion due to a poor internet connection, leading Roda's supporters to invade the pitch at Parkstad Limburg Stadion.
 The premature pitch invasion made international news.
 On the final matchday, Roda lost a direct matchup to Groningen, meaning they had to compete in the playoffs for promotion.
 In the first round of the playoffs, Roda lost 8–1 on aggregate to NAC Breda, extending their stay in the second tier.